seng637-summer/seng637-a1-chd-vicis/seng637-a1-team_number.md

 An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab

-In this lab SENG-637 team 1 performed software testing on an ATM simulation system which can be found [here](https://github.com/seng637-summer/seng637-a1-chd-vicis/blob/main/seng637-a1-artifacts.zip).
-The main purpose of the lab was to take the lessons and techniques learned in the lectures and apply them them in a practical software testing scenario.
-The team's main goal when testing was to find and document as many bugs as possible and so performed testing in three phases: exploratory, manual function testing and regression testing.
-All stages of testing were documented using the Jira platform
+In this lab, Team 1 of SENG-637 conducted software testing on an ATM simulation system, which can be accessed [here](https://github.com/seng637-summer/seng637-a1-chd-vicis/blob/main/seng637-a1-artifacts.zip).
+The primary objective of the lab was to apply the lessons and techniques learned in the lectures to a practical software testing scenario.
+The team focused on achieving three specific goals:
+1. Acquire practical experience in testing a software system
+2. Understand and gain experience in three different types of testing: exploratory, manual scripted, and regression testing
+3. Utilize and become familiar with a professional issue tracking system such as Jira

+Throughout the lab, the team successfully conducted exploratory, manual scripted, and regression testing, which resulted in the discovery of 21 unique bugs.
+These bugs were documented using Jira, a professional issue tracking system.
+The team found the experience of using Jira valuable, collaborated on pair testing for the first time, and composed practical bug reports.
+Additionally, they gained insights into the strengths and weaknesses of various testing approaches and how they complement each other.

-Before the lab the team was familiar with the concepts of exploratory from the class lectures but possessed no practical experience.
-The only testing experience within the group was from ad-hoc testing while creating programs during
+Before undertaking this lab, the team members had a theoretical understanding of software testing from the class lectures but lacked practical experience.
+Their testing experience was limited to ad-hoc testing while developing programs during undergraduate and graduate courses.
+Furthermore, the team had no prior exposure to a professional issue tracker such as Jira.

-exploratory, manual function testing and regression testing on a simulated ATM application.
-The main goal of the lab was to take what was learned in the lectures and apply the techniques learned onto a real software system.  :
--   To gain practical experience testing a piece of software and connect what was taught in class
--  Understand and expereince exploratory, manual scripted, and regression testing
--   Obtain experience with a professional and industry used issues tracking software

-testing  The group was familiar with exploratory and manual functional testing from the class lectures but possessed no practical experience.

 # High-level description of the exploratory testing plan